learn-co-curriculum/phase-0-html-lists-lab/README.md

 there are more tests to pass!
 We now need to turn our attention to the next test.

-Okay, now, lets say we wanted to make our grilled cheese a little more exciting and add a couple of cheeses, `cheddar`, `mozzarella`, and `pepper jack`.
+Okay, now, let's say we wanted to make our grilled cheese a little more exciting and add a couple of cheeses, `cheddar`, `mozzarella`, and `pepper jack`.

 To pass the second test, **inside** the `li` with `4 slices of cheese`, add a